Redocly/redocly-cli/docs/commands/translate.md

 # `translate`

-The `translate` command helps manage multiple translations in your Redocly project.
+The `translate` command helps you to manage multiple translations in your Redocly project (Reef, Revel, or Realm only).
 It creates or updates `translations.yaml` files, populating them with "translation keys" that map to elements in your documentation's UI.

 This command serves two purposes: